-Safari is Mac’s in-built web browser.
+Safari is Mac’s built-in web browser.
 Like other web browsers, this one might lose its functionality and need resetting to the default state.
 It is usually required after malware attack or installation of the browser hijacker.
 When the browser is affected, it cannot perform normally.

 Thus, it loads pages slowly, often crashes and freezes.
 Meanwhile, Safari reset helps to solve these problems.
 Earlier versions of the browser had a “Reset Safari” button that allowed to revert browser with one click.
 However, this function has been removed, and later versions of the browser no longer have this useful feature.
 Thus, users have to do it manually.
 Below you will find five methods how you can restore browser to the original state.